 These additional relationships, which are termed the compatibility conditions, ensure that the continuity of the displacements is maintained throughout the structure and that the structure's various parts fit together.
 For example, at a rigid joint the deflections and rotations of all the members meeting at the joint must be the same.
 Thus the analysis of an indeterminate structure involves, in addition to the dimensions and arrangement of members of the structure, its cross-sectional and material properties (such as cross-sectional areas, moments of inertia, moduli of elasticity, etc.), which in turn, depend on the internal forces of the structure.
-The design of an indeterminate structure is, therefore, carried out in an iterative manner, whereby the (relative) sizes of the structure, and the internal forces thus obtained are used to revise the member sizes; if the revised member sizes are not close to those initially assumed, then the structure is reanalyzed using the latest member sizes.
+The design of an indeterminate structure is, therefore, carried out in an iterative manner, whereby the (relative) sizes of the structural members are initially assumed and used to analyze the structure, and the internal forces thus obtained are used to revise the member sizes; if the revised member sizes are not close to those initially assumed, then the structure is reanalyzed using the latest member sizes.
 The iteration continues until the member sizes based on the results of an analysis are close to those assumed for that analysis.